Edge Behavior of Higher Complex-Dimensional Determinantal Point Processes: Introduction

-For $d=1$, the kernel \eqref{eq:defKerneleGinUEd} coincides with the kernel in \eqref{eq:defKerneleGinUE}.
-In the limit $\tau\to 1$, this model corresponds to spinless free fermions with quantum harmonic oscillator in $\mathbb R^d$ \cite{DeDoMaSc3}.
+Here the summation is over multi-indices $j=(j_1, \ldots, j_d)\in \{0,1,\ldots\}^d$ such that $|j|=j_1+\ldots+j_d<n$.
+The models describe a system of particles in $\mathbb C^d$ that repel each other (due to the determinantal structure), which are confined to the origin due to the external field $\mathscr V(z) = |z|^2 - \tau \Re(z_1^2+\ldots+z_d^2)$.
+One motivation for studying such higher dimensional processes comes from \cite{ADM}.
+There, the DPP on $\mathbb C^d$ with correlation kernel \eqref{eq:defKerneleGinUEd}, was considered.
+In the limit $\tau\to 1$, this model corresponds to spinless free fermions in $\mathbb R^d$ in a harmonic potential \cite{DeDoMaSc3}.
 One major reason to investigate the model for $d>1$, was that it allowed to probe a weak non-Hermiticity regime \cite{FyKhSo1, FyKhSo2, FyKhSo3}.
 For $d=1$ it is known that interpolating kernels are found in the bulk and on the edge in the weak non-Hermiticity regime \cite{Bender, ABe, AmBy}.
 Recently, an interpolating kernel was also found for the rightmost eigenvalue of the elliptic Ginibre ensemble in the weak non-Hermiticity regime \cite{BoLi}.
-Higher dimensional versions of such interpolating kernels for the bulk and edge where indeed found for $d>1$ in \cite{ADM}.
-For $d=1$, the limit $\tau\to 0$ corresponds to spinless free Fermions in two dimensions in a rotating trap \cite{BSG}, with angular speed near some critical value, but it is not clear if such a physical interpretation exists for $d> 1$.
-We can however, simply write down the corresponding kernel for $d\geq 1$ and $\tau=0$, namely
+Higher dimensional versions of such interpolating kernels for the bulk and edge were indeed found for $d>1$ in \cite{ADM}.
+For $d=1$, the limit $\tau\to 0$ corresponds to spinless free Fermions in two dimensions in a rotating trap \cite{BSG}, with angular speed near some critical value, but it is not clear if such a physical interpretation exists for $d> 1$ for \eqref{eq:defKernelGinUEd}.

-Indeed, one obtains this expression by taking the limit $\tau\to 0$ in \eqref{eq:defKerneleGinUEd}.
-Note that this is yet another instance of \eqref{eq:defKnMoreGeneral}, where now $\omega(z)=e^{-|z|^2}$.
-Henceforth, we agree that $\mathcal K_n$ is determined by \eqref{eq:defKerneleGinUEd} when $0<\tau<1$, and by \eqref{eq:defKernelGinUEd} when $\tau=0$ (equivalently, $\mathcal K_n$ is determined by $\omega(z)=e^{-|z|^2+\tau\Re(z^2)}$ via \eqref{eq:defKnMoreGeneral} for any $0\leq \tau<1$).
 The corresponding DPP can be interpreted as a higher dimensional version of the complex Ginibre ensemble.
 At least formally, the approach in \cite{BSG} can be extended to $2d$ dimensions, by generalizing the Hamiltonian in a straightforward way, the model defined via \eqref{eq:defKernelGinUEd} then describing spinless free Fermions in a rotating $2d$-dimensional space (with angular speed close to some critical value).

-Unlike the $d=1$ case, it is considerably more complicated to write down the JPDF associated to DPPs with kernel \eqref{eq:defKnMoreGeneral}.
+Contrary to the $d=1$ case, it is considerably more complicated to write down the JPDF associated to DPPs with kernel \eqref{eq:defKnMoreGeneralB} for $d>1$.
 For example, in what is probably the simplest case, i.e., the kernel \eqref{eq:defKernelGinUEd}, writing down the JPDF merely for $n=2$ gives